SamuelSwartzberg/randomEvents/README.md

 # How it works

 This code only works on this page: https://www.facebook.com/events/discovery/ (Disclaimer: It works on my version of this page, facebook is known to have different features for different people.)
-It scrolles down a bunch of times, then creates a list of all the events loaded, and chooses one at random.
+It scrolls down a bunch of times, then creates a list of all the events loaded, and chooses one at random.

 # How to use it

 ## Option 1 (recommended): The bookmarklet

 Add a bookmark, preferrably to your bookmark bar.
 Give it a name of your choice, and, as the address, copy the line of code from bookmarklets.js *in its entirety*.
 This is what it should look like: ![The bookmarklet](bookmarkletExample.png?raw=true) Press ok.
 Whenever you want to use it, visit Facebooks Discover Events Page (probably: https://www.facebook.com/events/discovery/), and set your date&time range as well as your location.
 Click the bookmark, wait a bit (100 seconds, to be precise), then, after a lot of scrolling, it should have picked an event for you.
 Congrats and have fun!

+Note: The bookmarklet does not have the advanced features.

 ## Option 2: The console